-Cross-dressing Maid Café: Akihabara NEWTYPE
+Cross-Dressing Maid Café: Akihabara NEWTYPE

 Written by Reiko Ichikawa

-Located slightly away from the busy city center of the Electric Town in Akihabara, approximately 10 minutes from the station, on the third floor of a building there is a slightly unique café and bar.
+Located away from the busy city center of the Electric Town in Akihabara, approximately 10 minutes from the station, on the third floor of a building there is a slightly unique café and bar.

 Surprise!
 All the maids working in this shop are actually guys!
 They are all serving customers while cross-dressing as maids.

-In the store, cute cross-dressing maids attend to you very kindly, and everyone seems to be having a wonderful time.
+In the store, cute cross-dressing maids attend to you very kindly, creating a wonderful time.

 Manners When Visiting NEWTYPE